 The preceding methods described above may produce a fair value calculation that may not be indicative of net realizable value or reflective of future fair values.
 Furthermore, while the Plan believes its valuation methods are appropriate and consistent with other market participants, the use of different methodologies or assumptions to determine the fair value of certain financial instruments could result in a different fair value measurement at the reporting date.

-The following table sets forth by level, within the fair value hierarchy, the Plan's investments at fair value as of December 31, 2018 and 2017.
+The following table sets forth by level, within the fair value hierarchy, the Plan's investments at fair value: